alx-sch/miniRT/README.md

 \text{Projection Length} = \vec{V} \cdot \vec{U}
 $$

+4. Compare the projection length to the height bounds:
+   The cylinder's height is split symmetrically around its center.
+If the projection length satisfies the condition below, then the intersection point is within the height bounds of the cylinder.
+Otherwise, it is outside the cylinder's finite height.

+$$
+-\frac{h}{2} \leq \text{Projection Length} \leq \frac{h}{2}
+$$

 ```C
 /**
 Function to check whether a given intersection point on an infinite cylinder